larí garcía

 About the Artist

-larí garcía (b.
-1994, Miami) reflects on the suspension within grief, precariousness, and loss while researching traditions of mysticism and ghostly matters.
-Recent exhibitions include Prosthetic Cavities, D.D.D.D., New York ; Antenna, LAURA Gallery, Houston; Like a Crowd of Extras, Seven Sisters Gallery, Houston; fuck in bright light, Biquini Wax EPS, CDMX. garcía has attended residencies at the Core Program MFAH, MASS MocA, Skowhegan School of Sculpture & Painting.
-They received an MFA from Virginia Commonwealth University and a BFA from Columbus College of Art & Design. garcía currently lives and works in Houston, TX.
+larí garcía works in suspension between precarity and loss while researching traditions of the ghostly and the invisible; the resulting work doubles as a reflection on contemporary values and beliefs concerning extinction, endangerment, and illegality.
+Recent exhibitions include bone ash apartments, The Transart Foundation for Art and Anthropology, Houston; Prosthetic Cavities, D.D.D.D., New York; fuck in bright light, Biquini Wax EPS, CDMX. garcía has attended residencies at the Core Program MFAH, MASS MoCA, and the Skowhegan School of Painting and Sculpture.
+They received an MFA from Virginia Commonwealth University and a BFA from Columbus College of Art & Design.